adamghill/dj-angles/docs/source/examples.md

 # Examples

 `dj-angles` is pretty flexible when determining what HTML to parse.
-Here are some examples of to show what can be done.
-Set up [custom mappers](mappers.md) to handle additional use cases.
+Here are some examples to show what can be done.
+[Custom mappers](mappers.md) can also be setup to handle additional use cases.

 ## Tags without a dj- prefix